 So What Are Devotions?

-And that’s an important part, knowing how to do devotions consistently.
+And that’s an important part, knowing how to do them consistently.
 Because a neglected relationship withers.
+Even and especially your relationship with God.

 But that is just one corner of your life.
 And remember, when we accepted Jesus as our savior, we gave Him all of us (or that’s what we’re trying to do, anyway)